Cruise Lines

 Ships And Atmosphere

 Celebrity ships tend to feel modern, design-led and more polished.
-Edge-class ships are especially known for contemporary spaces, while older ships can offer good value and a more familiar cruise layout.
+Edge-class ships are especially known for contemporary spaces, while Solstice-class and Millennium-class ships can offer good value and a more familiar cruise layout.

 The vibe is still social, but usually less frantic than the biggest family resort ships.
 Expect bars, music, theatre, pool areas and dining, but not quite the same “climb this, slide down that, race across this” energy.